 Yoga Nidra is a guided guided auditory meditation technique practiced lying down in savasana.
 It is based on an ancient tantric technique called nyasa in which practitioners through brought awareness to different parts of the body.
 Through the practice of yoga nidra practitioners are able to enter the hypnogogic state, between being asleep and being awake, a state that induces a deep state of relaxation, releases past memories trapped in the unconscious and enables one to experience an expanded state of consciousness.

-Restorative / Yoga Nidra Workshop to Balance a Kapha Condition
+Restorative / Yoga Nidra Workshop fo a Vata Condition

-In the Ayurvedic system we are made up of five elements: earth, water, fire, air and space.
-We each have our unique mix of these elements, which make up our physical and mental constitution.
+In the Ayurvedic system we are made up five elements: earth, water, fire, air and space.
+We each have our unique mix of these elements which make up our physical and mental constitution.
 Disease is caused when there is an imbalance in the mix of these elements from our unique imprint of these elements at birth.
-The seasons, as well as our lifestyle and stressors, effect the mix of these elements.
-In winter and spring when the air is cold and wet, the earth and water element within us tend to increase creating a kapha condition.
-When our kapha is in excess it can manifest as feeling sluggish, unmotivated, congested, and depressed and even less forgiving of ourselves and others.
+The seasons as well as our lifestyles and stresses effect the mix of these elements.
+In the fall the air and space element tend to increase – we call this a vata condition.
+When our vata is in excess we have trouble focusing and being still and can feel anxious, restless and fearful.